tadklimp/Triggering_Tidal_code_with_controllers_1/README.md

 # Background

 In my live performance I use a Monome Grid 128 and [SuperCollider][sc] to store & trigger chuncks of code that I either live-code, or have already prepared.
 This is happening through a set of custom [Classes][elliLive] in SuperCollider that make use of the excellent [Grrr][grr] toolkit.
+An early video performance with those tools can be seen here: [link][link].
 Lately, I started using [TidalCycles][tidal] and I enjoy it so much that I want to integrate it in this setup.
 Since I'm a total noob when it comes to Haskell I thought that the simplest way to accomplish that would be :
 >  press a button and the cursor is (a) placed on a specific line and (b) evaluates the block of code that lies there.